Organize your trip

 When to visit Greece

 We highly recommend that you visit Greece during the month of September, like we did.
-During our trip to Greece it was still (very) hot, especially when we were visiting the archaeological sites, but the high season is over, the crowds of tourists have disappeared and prices have slightly dropped.
+During our two-week trip to Greece it was still (very) hot, especially when we were visiting the archaeological sites, but the high season is over, the crowds of tourists have disappeared and prices have slightly dropped.

 For UE citizens no visa is necessary to enter Greece.